Energy Mediated by Interference of Particles (Parts I-IV): The Way to Unified Classical and Quantum Fields and Interactions: 5. Substructures of a unit-field associated with fundamental (gravitational, electromagnetic, weak and strong) fields: The generator and associate components of the unit-field

-of the {\it{unit-field generator}} ${\tilde \psi} _{0n}$ with the gravitational ($\phi_{Gn}$), electric ($\phi_{En}$), weak ($\phi_{Wn}$) and strong ($\phi_{Sn}$) {\it{associate-components}} ($ACs$) of the unit-field.
 The four unit-field components ${\tilde \psi} _{0n}\phi_{In}$ are attributed to the four fundamental [gravitational ($I$=1), electromagnetic ($I$=2), weak ($I$=3) and strong ($I$=4)] fields characterized by the respective masses, charges and spins.
-In the case of $\sum_{I=1}^{4 }\phi_{In}=1$, the structure-less unified unit-field ${\psi _{0n}}$ attributed to the $n$-th unified elementary particle {\it{is indistinguishable from the unit-field generator ${\tilde \psi} _{0n}$}} (for comparison, see the relevant examples in Sec.
-I of the present study).
+In the case of $\sum_{I=1}^{4 }\phi_{In}=1$, the structure-less unified unit-field ${\psi _{0n}}$ attributed to the $n$-th unified elementary particle {\it{is indistinguishable from the unit-field generator ${\tilde \psi} _{0n}$}} (for comparison, see the relevant examples in Part I of the present study).
 If the {\it{generator}} ${\tilde \psi} _{0n}$ of the unit-field component ${\tilde \psi} _{0n}\phi_{In}$ {\it{vanishes}}, then the {\it{unit-field component disappear}} (${\tilde \psi} _{0n}\phi_{In}=0$).
-That means that the associate-component $\phi_{In}$ of the unit-field structure ${\tilde \psi} _{0n}\phi_{In}$ is the secondary object, which is indivisibly connected with the unit-field generator ${\tilde \psi} _{0n}$.
+That means that the associate-component $\phi_{In}$ of the unit-field structure ${\tilde \psi} _{0n} \sum_{I=1}^{4 } \phi_{In}$ is the secondary object, which is indivisibly connected with the unit-field generator ${\tilde \psi} _{0n}$.
 The use of the {\it{structured}} unit-field (\ref{eq210abc}) instead of the {\it{structure-less}} unified unit-field $\psi _{0n}$ yields the {\it{four-component version}} of the unified model [Eqs. (\ref{eq1abc}) - (\ref{eq205abc})].
-If the unit-field associating with an elementary particle does not obey some fundamental interaction properties due to the absence of some associate-components attributed to the rest-mass, charge or spin, then the unit-field structure simplifies to the one-, two- or three-component unit-field.
+If the unit-field associating with an elementary particle does not obey some fundamental interaction properties due to the absence of some associate-components attributed to the rest mass, charge or spin, then the unit-field structure simplifies to the one-, two- or three-component unit-field.
 The use of the one-, two-, three- or four-component unit-field instead of the structure-less unified unit-field naturally yields the {\it{one-, two-, three or four-component version}} (sub-model) of the unified model [Eqs. (\ref{eq1abc}) - (\ref{eq205abc})].
 The {\it{associate-components}} $\phi_{In}$ may be interpreted as the four "dressings" of the {\it{unit-field}} generator ${\tilde \psi} _{0n}$.
-In such a picture, the {\it{unit-field generator}} ${\tilde \psi} _{0n}$ is a "carrier" of these "dressings" characterizing by the respective masses, charges and spins, which are responsible for the four fundamental [gravitational, electromagnetic, weak and strong] fields and interactions.
+In such a picture, the {\it{unit-field generator}} ${\tilde \psi} _{0n}$ is a "carrier" of these "dressings" characterizing by the respective masses, charges and spins, which are responsible for the four fundamental (gravitational, electromagnetic, weak and strong) fields and interactions.